thiagosrpt/weatherapp/README.md

 # DESCRIPTION

 - This is an experiment to learn how to manipulate JSON payloads with JavaScript and displaying the data using HTML and CSS.
-The app utilized data source from 3 endpoints - 1 to identify the user's IP, 2 to identify the user's location using its IP address, 3 calling the weather API by passing a location name string.
+The app utilized data source from 3 endpoints.

+- The app identifies the user's IP > with the IP, it identifies the user's location and returns the current and forecasted weather of the determined location.
+In addition to that it will also get the weather for the location selected by the user thorugh a type-ahead dropdown menu.

 # USE CASES